Activists’ letter aims grievances at Marc Edwards; he calls it “science anarchy”

 A blog post which Edwards called to say details his and his team’s response to the letter was posted this afternoon here.

+“community members (“non-experts”) identify scientific questions …sometimes but not always with the cooperation of trained scientists,” with “…the disruption of engineering expertise is a central goal….”

+This goal of disrupting engineering expertise complements Dr. Riley and colleagues plea to get rid of the concept of “rigor” entirely in science and engineering to uphold “social justice” and eliminate “the profession’s tendency to marginalize, ignore, silence,…<l>ocal knowledges and scientific counter-knowledges that depart from dominant paradigms of engineering thought and practice.”

-He asserted the letter had been written, and primarily represented the views of water activist Melissa Mays, though he said it is not all about her.
+Edwards asserted the flintcomplaints.com letter had been written, and primarily represented the views of water activist Melissa Mays, though he said it is not all about her.

 “This is about an attack on expertise,” Edwards said in a phone call today.
 When his detractors — some of whom he said were from academia — “started to attack our engineering expertise, it all went off the rails.”